kubernetes/kubernetes/docs/proposals/runtimeconfig.md

 # Overview

-Proposes adding a `--runtime-config` to core kube system components: apiserver (already exists), scheduler, controller-manager, kube-proxy, and selected addons.
+Proposes adding a `--feature-config` to core kube system components: apiserver , scheduler, controller-manager, kube-proxy, and selected addons.
 This flag will be used to enable/disable alpha features on a per-component basis.

 ## Motivation